 Flexible downspout extenders are perfect for mosquito larvae — the ridges hold water and trap organic matter, the black absorbs heat from sunlight (thus speeding development), and female mosquitoes of several species just adore ovipositing inside plastic objects.
 They are especially bad if nestled in shrubs and ground cover.
 Note that they hold water even if they are sloped downward.
 Get rid of them.
 All of them.

 If you leave a tarp in your yard, you’ve created lots of nooks in which water and debris will accumulate.
-I frequently see tarps covering soggy logs that owners seem to have no real intention of ever splitting and burning.
+I frequently see tarps covering soggy logs that owners seem to have no real intention of ever splitting into firewood.
 I think people view tarps as cloaks of invisibility, magically hiding loathsome to-do items from spouse.

 Sandbox toys, sleds, wagons, and kiddie pools seem as if they were specifically designed to encourage mosquitoes.
 I.e., even when stored upside down they have nooks that collect enough rainwater to allow mosquito larvae to mature.
 Store them in the garage.
 If you think covering them with a tarp will work, please see #3.